rstms/alpine-awscli2/README.md

 ### Why does this project exist?

-While the `awscli` package on PyPi `just works` for python2 users, those who wish to use a python version less than a decade out of date, or need access to the newest AWS features will soon discover that version 2 is not available using the standard `pip install`
+While the `awscli` package on PyPi `just works` for python2 users, those who wish to use current python versions or require the expanded V2 features discover that version 2 is not available using the expected idiom:
+`pip install awscli>=2.0.0`

 AWS has chosen not to distribute aws-cli V2.X.X and its botocore dependency on PyPi.